 Somewhere along the way I added a page to my website, advertising that I could (for a reasonable fee) write and record peoples poetry/lyrics into a song of their style choice.
-It started rather slow, for a year or two, but somewhere along the lines it kind of took off and became a fairly-frequent side job.
-I have written wedding songs, anniversary songs, birthday songs, I even have one client that had me write an entire album for him.
-So that has been a really-cool adventure as well.
 I am now a hired gun songwriter, helping lyricists and poets make their dream of music come true!

 So, what does the future hold?
 I guess a lot more of the same.
 Today I am a lifer.
 No matter where I go, or what I am doing, music will be a big part of the adventure.
 I can see a lot more Stereo Embers shows and releases in the coming years.
 After 6 years would you believe this is the longest I have ever been in the same band?
 We want to release more vinyl and we are in the middle of lots more recordings.
 We would like to build this up a bit and get on some festivals maybe do some small tours around.